Science R&D

 Large corporates

 Many large companies have their own in-house research and development departments.
-These are common in sectors such as pharmaceuticals, chemicals, technology, FMCG and defence/aerospace which are dominated by large multinational corporations.
+These are particularly common in sectors such as pharmaceuticals, chemicals, technology, FMCG and defence/aerospace..
 An industrial research career could allow your scientific work to lead to commercial applications.
 Timescales can be much shorter than in academic institutions, and you may see a more immediate impact or use of your work.
 However, commercial considerations may lead to scientifically interesting projects being abandoned.
 Many large industrial companies recruit new graduates into science roles as part of established graduate training programmes.
 Have a look at the employers advertising on Gradcracker to get a sense of the opportunties for STEM students with large corporates.

 Start-ups, spin-outs and SMEs